 by Curtis Silver

 Ergonomics.
-Over the years the term hasn’t changed meaning, it means the same today that it did in the 1950’s when it was fully accepted as a term and practice.
-However it was not until the 2000’s that colleges began to offer it as a course of study towards a masters degree, though its history dates back to ancient Greece.
-Ergonomics of course is the study of designing equipment that fits the human body in physical and cognitive connotations.
+Over the years the term hasn’t changed the meaning, it means the same today that it did in the 1950s when it was fully accepted as a term and practice.
+However, it was not until the 2000’s that colleges began to offer it as a course of study towards a masters degree, though its history dates back to ancient Greece.
+Ergonomics, of course, is the study of designing equipment that fits the human body in physical and cognitive connotations.
 Where once ergonomics was simply thought to be just keyboard trays and wrist rests, like everything else in the past few decades, it has evolved significantly.

 Take for instance the concept of the mouse glove.
 For years this has been an idea of the scientific & engineering community.
 Probably after seeing Tom Cruise move screens around in Minority Report.
 Actually, that was the motivation for students at MIT back in 2010 who developed a wireless mouse glove that cost under $100 to produce.
-There is even earlier research at North Carolina State University’s college of engineering in which students devised a glove that controlled computer operations with sensors in the finger tips.
-Now there is a company called Bellco that is marketing a wireless air mouse glove (called the Ion Wireless Air Mouse Glove) to the community at large.
+There is even earlier research at North Carolina State University’s college of engineering in which students devised a glove that controlled computer operations with sensors in the fingertips.
+Now there is a company called Bellco that is marketing a wireless air mouse glove to the community at large.